The Future of the Semiconductor Industry

 With acquisitions of other companies or expansions of design teams, it’s more critical than ever to maintain a single source of truth.

-With Methodics IPLM, you can federate all of your design data and meta data from design silos in your company and improve the communication of that information across design teams.
+With Helix IPLM, you can federate all your design data and metadata from design silos in your company.
+This will improve communication across design teams.

-By using Methodics IPLM, global design teams can gain collaboration backed with security.
+By using Helix IPLM, global design teams can empower collaboration without sacrificing IP safety.

-Your Platform for the Future of Semiconductors: Methodics IPLM
+Your Platform for the Future of Semiconductors: Helix IPLM

-Methodics IPLM is your ideal platform to design the future of semiconductors.
-Whether your organization is a semiconductor manufacturer or you’re an electronics company just getting into chip design, Methodics IPLM is the solution for you.
+Helix IPLM is your ideal platform to design the future of semiconductors.
+Whether your organization is a semiconductor manufacturer or you’re an electronics company just getting into chip design, Helix IPLM is the solution for you.

-That’s why Methodics IPLM is trusted by 9 of the 10 top semiconductor companies.
+That’s why Helix IPLM is trusted by 9 of the 10 top semiconductor companies.